muaaz-ur-habibi/cafeserve/README.md

   ```
   git clone https://github.com/muaaz-ur-habibi/cafeserve --depth=1
   ```
-  Or if you don't have git, you can also download and extract the zip file into a folder
+  Or if you don't have git, you can also download and extract the zip file into a folder <br>
   <br>
   To run: